This blog may contain affiliate links. Read our disclosure policy for more info.

 What about the Golden Buddha?

-Because the golden Buddha is down the stairs from the Dambulla Cave Temples.
+Because the Golden Buddha is down the stairs from the Dambulla Cave Temples.
 However, it is down the opposite side to the ticket booth.

-So what most visitors do is they get their taxi driver to drop them on one side (where the ticket booth is) and pick them up from the other (at the golden buddha.)
+So what most visitors do is they get their taxi driver to drop them on one side (where the ticket booth is) and pick them up from the other (at the Golden Buddha.)
 To me, this is the most ideal way to visit!

-Where to stay near the Cave Temples?
+Where to Stay near the Dambulla Cave Temples?

 The closest cities to the Dambulla Cave Temples are either Dambulla or Sigiriya.
-In both Dambulla and Sigiriya, there are some great option for accommodation to spend a couple of nights!
+In both Dambulla and Sigiriya, there are some great options for accommodation to spend a couple of nights!
 From your hotel, you can either join a tour to the Cave Temples or get a taxi.